noahhhhhh/Santander_Customer_Satisfaction/README.md

 Recursive Feature Elimination: Use all features -> drop the feature that results in biggest CV gain -> repeat till no improvement

 Automation: Try to infer type of feature automatically with scripts and create feature engineering pipelines.
 This scales and can be used even when the features are not anonymized.

+# Tuning xgb
+nrounds and eta is the last thing I tune.
+As your cpu has limitations, I would go for 3-fold CV (but would suggest 5-fold).
+I usually start with eta=0.05 (or even 0.1), tune optimal subsample/colsample_bytree simultaneously, then go for max_depth. and in the end reduce eta 0.025 or 0.01 and pick nrounds by CV (I have never used eta below 0.01 as it usually has no good cpu ROI :).